xorpaul/g10k/README.md

         allows overriding of Puppetfile specific moduledir setting, the folder in which Puppet modules will be extracted -puppetfile
-        install all modules from Puppetfile in cwd -quiet
+        install all modules from Puppetfile in cwd -puppetfilelocation string
+        which Puppetfile to use in -puppetfile mode (default "./Puppetfile") -quiet
         no output, defaults to false
   -usemove